aio-libs/aiohttp/docs/gunicorn.rst

 More information
 ----------------

-The Gunicorn documentation recommends deploying Gunicorn behind a Nginx proxy server.
+The Gunicorn documentation recommends deploying Gunicorn behind an Nginx proxy server.
 See the `official documentation
 <http://docs.gunicorn.org/en/latest/deploy.html>`_ for more
 information about suggested nginx configuration.